winitzki/sofp/README.md

 A recorded slide presentation, ["Reasoning about types and code"](https://www.youtube.com/watch?v=tgr_dV7_53s), illustrates some of the topics and methods of this book.

-Another relevant presentation is ["What did category theory ever did for us (functional programmers)](https://www.youtube.com/watch?v=Zau8CxsfxOo).
+Another related presentation is ["What did category theory ever did for us (functional programmers)](https://www.youtube.com/watch?v=Zau8CxsfxOo).

 # Source code

 The book is published under the [GNU Free Documentation License](https://www.gnu.org/licenses/old-licenses/fdl-1.2.en.html).
 Permission is granted to _copy, distribute and/or modify_ this book under the terms of that license.
 This means the book is free (as in "freedom") and will stay free forever.

 This repository contains the full source code for the book (LyX and LaTeX / jpg / eps) and shell scripts for building a PDF version of the book.
-(So this is a "transparent" copy in the sense of the GNU license.)
+So, this is a "transparent" copy in the sense of the GNU license.

-This repository also contains talk slides for presentations that initiated the work on this book.
+This repository also contains the slides for YouTube presentations that initiated the work on this book.
 The talk slides are not part of the book and may be partially obsolete both in content and in the notation used.

 # Current status of the book